Cross-Border Remote Work FAQs Spain

 The main factors to consider when determining if a situation constitutes a permanent establishment are:

-- the existence of a place of business – any premises or facilities that are used for carrying out the economic activity of the company, whether (or not) they are used exclusively for this end.
+- The existence of a place of business – any premises or facilities that are used for carrying out the economic activity of the company, whether (or not) they are used exclusively for this end.

-- the place of business must be "fixed" – although currently, a certain mobility of the place of business is admitted, the fact that a certain degree of permanence in time, in the territory of the State, becomes more relevant.
+- The place of business must be "fixed" – although currently, a certain mobility of the place of business is admitted, the fact that a certain degree of permanence in time, in the territory of the State, becomes more relevant.

-- the activities of the company are carried out through the fixed place of business – this requires that the physical space of the place of business is effectively used for the development of a business activity.
+- The activities of the company are carried out through the fixed place of business – this requires that the physical space of the place of business is effectively used for the development of a business activity.

 Local social security and other payroll requirements